-I am an applied mathematician, interested in mathematical modelling and applying computational and analytical tools to solve problems in the natural sciences.
-My work is focussed on the continuum scale; in particular problems relating to mechanical biology and physiology, growth and pattern formation, morphoelasticity, and elastic mechanisms in nature.
-Earlier work involved ferrohydrodynamics, minimal surfaces, and soap films.
+I am an applied mathematician, interested in mathematical modelling and applying computational, analytical and occasionally experimental tools to answer questions in the natural sciences, especially the biological world.
+My work is focussed primarily on the continuum scale, in particular I am interested in: mechanical biology and physiology, growth and pattern formation, morphoelasticity, and elastic mechanisms in nature.
+Earlier work involved ferrohydrodynamics, minimal surfaces, and electrostatics.

-My interest is on the mechanics of growth processes.
-In particular, I am interested in explaining the form of biological structures through the mechanical forces underlying their morphogenesis.
+My interest is on the mechanics of growth processes, and understanding the form of biological structures through analysis of the physical forces underlying their morphogenesis.

-Surface growth, or accretion, refers to the deposition of new material on the surface of a body.
-A striking example of surface growth found in nature is the morphogenesis of seashells.
-Seashells have intrigued scientists for centuries, and many mathematical descriptions of the shapes of shells have been provided over the years.
-However, the developmental mechanisms underlying shell formation are largely not understood.
-We have developed a general model for shell growth based entirely on the local geometry and mechanics of the aperture, where shell growth occurs, and the mollusc, the creature that lives in and builds the shell.
+Seashells have intrigued scientists for centuries, often forming a paradigm for evolutionary theories.
+Yet the developmental mechanisms underlying shell formation are largely not understood.
+We have developed a general model for shell growth based entirely on the local shell geometry and mechanical interactions between the rigid shell aperture, where shell growth occurs, and the mollusc, the creature that lives in and builds the shell.

-Elastic filaments, structures characterised by a length much greater than the cross-sectional width, are very common - for instance bacterial fibers, roots, and spine - and can have complicated 3D geometry.
+Elastic filaments are also very common in biology - for instance bacterial fibers, roots, and spine - and can have complicated 3D geometry.
 Understanding the mechanical behavior of these structures in the context of growth poses a significant challenge.
 We have developed a general framework to study such structures, which we term morphoelastic rods.
-Our approach combines the typical Kirchhoff equations for elastic rods with the decomposition of gradient tensor from general finite elasticity theory.
+Our approach combines the typical Kirchhoff equations for elastic rods with fundamental ideas from 3D morphoelasticity.

-We developed a 2D model for a draining magnetic film using lubrication theory.
+We have developed a 2D model for a draining magnetic film using lubrication theory.
 We have captured well the basic phenomenon of reverse draining; we have also explored the effect of a disjoining pressure due to molecular forces.
-On the left is a regular draining film, on the right a magnetic film undergoes reverse draining (the black signals the thinnest, drained region).
+Pictured on the left is a regular draining soap film, on the right a magnetic film placed under a strong magnet drains upward, against gravity (the black signals the thinnest, drained region).